 (Edited from Valentine’s Day list provided by TrustedHousesitters.
 Used with permission.)

-If you love the idea of staying in a private home but don’t want to be a pet sitter, you might want to look into these two options:
+If you love the idea of staying in a private home but don’t want to be a pet sitter there are several hotel alternatives out there.
+You might want to look into these two options:

 2. Short-term home and apartment rentals